Chicken Well-being Standards

 Cage-free Egg Commitment

-In May 2016, we committed to requiring our suppliers in the United States and Canada to purchase eggs only from approved cage-free egg suppliers by 2025.
+Globally, we are committed to requiring suppliers of shell and liquid eggs and proprietary ingredients to use cage-free eggs by 2025.
 We are making great progress.

-In the U.S., 67 percent of shell eggs, liquid eggs, and proprietary DQ ingredients that contain eggs have either converted to cage-free or were reformulated to remove egg as an ingredient since we made our commitment.
-In Canada, 39 percent of shell eggs, liquid eggs, and proprietary DQ ingredients that contain eggs have either converted to cage-free or were reformulated to remove egg as an ingredient since we made our commitment.
-In both countries, we are on track to achieve our 2025 commitment for other proprietary ingredients and shell eggs, which are used only at DQ restaurants serving breakfast.
+In the U.S., 67 percent of shell eggs, liquid eggs, and proprietary DQ ingredients that contain eggs have either converted to cage free or were reformulated to remove egg as an ingredient.
+In Canada, 39 percent of shell eggs, liquid eggs, and proprietary DQ ingredients that contain eggs have either converted to cage free or were reformulated to remove egg as an ingredient.
+In the rest of the world, use of eggs is very limited, and progress is underway to convert to cage-free sources.
+Worldwide, we are on track to meet our 2025 cage-free egg commitment for proprietary ingredients as well as liquid and shell eggs that are used only at DQ restaurants serving breakfast.

 We are committed to continuously learning and reevaluating our animal welfare policies to ensure animals are treated humanely.
 We and our suppliers work with industry experts to advise and inform our animal welfare standards.
 As an ethical and principled company, we only commit to standards and guidelines that our suppliers and/or the industry can support and that are widely accepted as industry best practice.
 When we make a commitment, we have a plan and confidence that we and our suppliers will meet it and that the industry can support it.
 Anything less is contrary to how we do business.

-Note: These standards apply to chicken suppliers who serve DQ restaurants in the United States through Unified Supply Chain Inc., a wholly owned subsidiary of International Dairy Queen, and the Dairy Queen Operators’ Cooperative.
+Note: Commitments made in the U.S. apply to chicken suppliers that serve DQ restaurants through Unified Supply Chain Inc., a wholly owned subsidiary of International Dairy Queen, and the Dairy Queen Operators’ Cooperative.